Bringing learning to life!

 These days, zoos and wildlife parks have a vital role to play in educating people about wildlife and its conservation.
 Our planet’s true wealth – its biodiversity – has never looked more fragile.
 It will survive only if people are taught to realise its value and to care.

 The Curraghs Wildlife Park, with its unique wetland setting and animals from around the world, is an exciting and inspirational place of learning for all ages.
 Nothing compares to coming face to face with real animals – with their help we can make learning an unforgettable experience.

-A hands-on encounter with some of the Park’s invertebrates and reptiles is normally included in most of our sessions.
+A hands-on encounter with some of the Park’s invertebrates and reptiles is included whenever possible in most of our sessions.

 Our Education Programme caters to all levels of education.

 It’s never too early to start learning about our amazing planet and the animals who share it!
 For most children, a school trip to the Park is an exciting experience that they remember for many years to come.

 For some classes, a walk round the Park looking at the animals, with time to stop for a play on our adventure playgrounds, is the best option.